primer/brand/.changeset/cold-apricots-switch.md

 '@primer/react-brand': patch
 ---

 Added support for `Image` in the `Card` component.
 The new `Card.Image` child is optional, and can be used alongside a `Card.Label`.
-Image aspect ratio can be the `aspectRatio` prop.
+Image aspect ratio can be controlled using the `aspectRatio` prop.

 ```jsx
 <Card href="https://github.com">